Pachysentis

-Pachysentis is a genus in Acanthocephala (thorny-headed worms, also known as spiny-headed worms) that parasitize primates and carnivorans.
-They are distributed across Africa, the Middle East, and the Americas.
+Pachysentis is a genus in Acanthocephala (thorny-headed or spiny-headed worms) that parasitize primates and carnivorans.
+The eleven species are distributed across Africa, the Middle East, and the Americas.
 Pachysentis species attach themselves to the inner lining of the gastrointestinal tract of their hosts using their hook-covered proboscis.
-Their life cycle includes an egg stage found in host feces, a cystacanth (larval) stage in an intermediate host such as the Egyptian cobra, and an adult stage where cystacanths mature in the intestines of the host.
+Their life cycle includes an egg stage found in host feces, a cystacanth (larval) stage in an intermediate host which is usually an insect, and an adult stage where cystacanths mature in the intestines of the host.
 This genus appears identical to the closely related Oncicola apart from a greater number of hooks on the proboscis.
 There are eleven species assigned to this genus, although P. septemserialis is of uncertain taxonomic status.
 The female worms range from 12 mm long and 1.6 mm wide in P. lauroi to 50 mm long and 4 mm wide in P. dollfusi.
 Virtually all of the length is the trunk, with a short proboscis.
 There is pronounced sexual dimorphism in this species as females are around twice the size of the males.
+Infestation of P. canicola in the Sao Miguel island fox caused inflammation, degradation, and perforation of the intestines and death of the intestinal tissues, but no infestations in humans have been reported.